MAXIORBOY/SurfaceShapeEstimator/README.md

   ----------------|---------------|-------------------
 <br>

 * ```duplicate_data``` - (bool) duplicate the data from the ```connections_file```.
-Duplicating the data usually yields better results, especially if you have many points with not many connections and / or you have low amount of connections overall.
+Duplicating the data usually yields better results, especially if you have many points with not many connections and / or you have a low amount of connections overall.
 Duplicating the data causes a considerable increase of optimization time.
-Duplication of data shall be discouraged if your collection of connections does not me previously mention situation.
+Duplication of data shall be discouraged if your collection of connections does not meet the previously mention situations.
 Default = False

 * ```point_details_file_name``` - (str) full name of the file which stores additional informations about points.
 The file must be in ```.csv``` format.
 The file may have any number of columns, but must have a column ```point``` which is a point codename from the ```connections file```.
 The ```airports.csv``` file is a valid example.
 Default = None